 Supporting the protection of critical energy infrastructure

-Enhancing energy efficiency in the military
+Ensuring energy supply to the military

-At the Brussels Summit in July 2018, Allies underlined the important role energy security plays in their common security and that it is essential to ensure that the members of the Alliance are not vulnerable to political or economic manipulation.
-In the years to come, they will continue to seek diversification in energy supplies, further enhance the strategic dialogue both among Allies and with partner countries, offer more education and training opportunities, and deepen ties with other international organisations, academia and the private sector.
+At the 2018 Brussels Summit, Allies underlined the important role energy security plays in their common security and agreed that it is essential to ensure that the members of the Alliance are not vulnerable to political or economic manipulation.
+In November 2019, Allies agreed a set of recommendations on consolidating NATO's role in energy security, which included a stronger focus on how to ensure a viable fuel supply to the military across the Alliance.